Overview of the Foundation

 Mission: The Irene S. Scully Family Foundation invests in organizations that build equity and opportunity in Oakland and West Contra Costa County school communities.

-Vision: All Oakland and West Contra Costa County students receive a high quality education.
-School communities have the capacity to fully meet the academic and social-emotional needs of all learners.
+Vision: All Oakland and West Contra Costa County students receive a high-quality education and school communities have the capacity to fully meet the academic and social-emotional needs of all learners.